Most voters will tell you they’re turned off by negative campaign mailers and ads.

 The Rules for Negative Campaigning

-There’s a good chance you might not want to read any further.
-You don’t consider yourself the kind of person who does not “go negative” or you don’t like the idea of attacking to win your election.
+You don’t consider yourself the kind of person who “goes negative” or you don’t like the idea of attacking to win your election.
+You think it’s beneath you.

 If you want the voters to know your opponent whose running as a successful business owner declared bankruptcy twice before, it’s up to you to tell them.